fosbery/Data-Science-and-Visualizations/README.md

-This is a repo where I upload RMarkdown code.
+This is a repo where I upload my RMarkdown projects from class.

+Enjoy!